Sparadri/lb_web/readme.md

 ⋅⋅* views: list view, list item, detail view
 * Redux contains the state of the application
 * Our application state is a plain javascript object
+* instead of holding our state in a component we hold our state in a redux store

 ### Reducers
 * a function that returns a piece of the application state